 However, an individual client poses an individual risk relative to his or her peer group, and this should also be considered.
 For example, a corporate customer domiciled in a low-risk country and using only domestic payment initiation services may pose a different risk to the same customer that expands its services to include cross-border payments to and from high-risk countries.

 The higher risk clients will be subject to enhanced due diligence procedures, which will include not only additional data collection (e.g., on source of funds and assets), but also enhanced monitoring and senior management involvement in the client onboarding decision process.
-Therefore, to avoid overburdening the business with additional processes, you may be willing to have an accurate client risk scoring tool that addresses ML/TF risks in a way that satisfies the regulator and keeps the process as burdensome as possible for the business and, later, its clients.
-In developing a risk scoring model, you may wish to consider:
+Therefore, to avoid overburdening the business with additional processes, you may be willing to have an accurate client AML risk scoring tool that addresses ML/TF risks in a way that satisfies the regulator and keeps the process as burdensome as possible for the business and, later, its clients.

-whether the risk scoring model takes into account the mandatory high-risk situations set by the regulator (e.g. an automatic high-risk score could be applied if the customer is a politically exposed person, registered in the high-risk country, etc.);
+• whether the AML risk scoring model takes into account the mandatory high-risk situations set by the regulator (e.g. an automatic high-risk score could be applied if the customer is a politically exposed person, registered in the high-risk country, etc.);

-if the weighting of the risk criteria is not unduly influenced by a single factor and/or does not lead to a situation where it is impossible to classify any business relationship as high risk;
+• if the weighting of the risk criteria is not unduly influenced by a single factor and/or does not lead to a situation where it is impossible to classify any business relationship as high risk;

-if it is possible to override the automatically generated risk score if necessary;
+• if it is possible to override the automatically generated risk score if necessary;

-where the individual customer risk score is reviewed on a regular basis or when trigger events occur (e.g. when the customer wishes to take out a new product or service, when a certain transaction threshold is reached, etc.);
+• where the individual customer risk score is reviewed on a regular basis or when trigger events occur (e.g. when the customer wishes to take out a new product or service, when a certain transaction threshold is reached, etc.);

-where the customer re-scoring is applied when there are significant changes to the risk scoring model or when there are significant changes to components of the risk scoring model (e.g. significant changes to the geographical risk score due to external factors such as inclusion of the country on the FATF grey or black list).
+• where the customer re-scoring is applied when there are significant changes to the AML risk scoring model or when there are significant changes to components of the AML risk scoring model (e.g. significant changes to the geographical risk score due to external factors such as inclusion of the country on the FATF grey or black list).

-Although KYC data is an important part of the risk assessment, the company should consider including internal and external data sources as additional information that could be evaluated as additional customer risk criteria, such as customer behavior, transaction history, internal investigation data, adverse media screening information, regulatory or law enforcement inquiries, etc.
+Although KYC data is an important part of the risk assessment, the company should consider including internal and external data sources as additional information that could be evaluated as additional customer risk criteria, such as customer behavior, transaction history, internal investigation data, adverse media screening information, regulatory or law enforcement inquiries.

 Validation of risk assessment models